 We’ll be happy to provide free, competitive quotes for private rental cars, transport to/from the Liberia or San Jose airports, chef services, tours and activities.
 We are locals and can answer any questions you may have regarding this property and the surrounding area.
 We are here to make your next Costa Rican getaway unforgettable.

-Be advised that this property comes with only one parking spot.
-If you have additional vehicles, you may at times be able to park them inside the complex, depending on availability and building management instructions, or they may need to be parked on the street.
+Be advised that this property does not come with a designated parking spot.
+Vehicles may be able to park on the parking of the complex, depending on availability and building management instructions, or they may need to be parked on the street.

 We are a full service vacation rental property management company that prides ourselves in creating happy memories for both our guests and our property owners.
 Our team of professionals service the entire Pacific Coast of the Guanacaste province of Costa Rica, from Reserva Conchal near Playa Conchal till Playa Hermosa by Playa Del Coco We manage everything from 1 bedroom condos to luxurious beach front mansions, and everything in between.
 Give us a try and expect to be treated attentively and with a smile…